 4. Sip on some herbal tea.

 Fruits high in vitamin C are prime.
-High caffeine levels in your blood affect vitamin C concentration in your blood, tricking your body into thinking you have a vitamin C deficiency.
+High caffeine levels in your blood affect vitamin C concentration, tricking your body into thinking you have a vitamin C deficiency.
 Chomping on an orange or grapefruit could be your best bet to get some added vitamin C back into your bloodstream.